hbctraining/Training-modules/Advanced_shell/lessons/04_sed.md

 You can also replace entire lines in `sed` using the `c` command.
 We could replace the first line with the word 'header' by:

 ```
-sed '1 c header' animals.txt
+sed '1 c header' ecosystems.txt
 ```

 This can also be utilized in conjustion with the `A,B` interval syntax, but we aware that it will replace ALL lines in that interval with a SINGLE line.

 ```
-sed '1,3 c header' animals.txt
+sed '1,3 c header' ecosystems.txt
 ```

 You can also replace every *n*th line starting at *N*th line using the `N~n` address syntax:

 ```
-sed '1~3 c header' animals.text
+sed '1~3 c header' ecosystems.txt
 ```

 Lastly, you can also replace lines match a pattern:

 ```
-sed '/animal/ c header' animals.txt
+sed '/jaguar/ c header' ecosystems.txt
 ```

-## Translation
+## Transform

-`sed` has a feature that allows you to translate characters similiarly to the `tr` function in `bash`.
-If you wanted to translate all of the lowercase a, b and c characters to their uppercase equivalents you could do that with the `y` command:
+`sed` has a feature that allows you to transform characters similiarly to the `tr` function in `bash`.
+If you wanted to transform all of the lowercase a, b and c characters to their uppercase equivalents you could do that with the `y` command:

 ```
-sed 'y/abc/ABC/' animals.txt
+sed 'y/abc/ABC/' ecosystems.txt
 ```

 In this case the first letter 'a' is replaced with 'A', 'b' with 'B' and 'c' with 'C'.